-According to the tenets of the “New South Creed,” African Americans were supposed to perform most of the menial labor in the region, including the all-important work in the cotton fields.
-To do that sort of work in the New South, whites believed, did not require much formal education.
-Rather, what the supposedly “inferior” blacks needed was an “education” that emphasized manual training and domestic service.
+According to the tenets of the “New South Creed,” African Americans were supposed to perform most of the menial labor in the region, including all-important work in the cotton fields.
+To do that in the New South, whites believed, did not require much formal education.
+Rather, what the supposedly “inferior” Blacks needed was an “education” that would fit them for manual training and domestic service.

 * * * * *

-After slavery, former slaves wanted to use their newly-won freedom to accumulate a few acres of land, make something of themselves and for their children.
+After slavery, former slaves wanted to use their newly-won freedom to accumulate a few acres of land, make something of themselves–and for their children.
 Whites, on the other hand, wanted cheap, exploitable labor.
 The system that emerged, sharecropping, had all the makings of a compromise at first, but soon created an endless cycle of debt that put whites in the driver’s seat.
-Given the whites’ expectations and the blacks’ lack of skill and experience outside of agriculture, there were few alternative ways of making a living available for rural African Americans.
+Given southern whites’ expectations and the Blacks’ lack of skill and experience outside of agriculture, there were few alternative ways of making a living available for rural African Americans.

 * * * * *

-So thorough was the system of racial segregation developed in the Age of Jim Crow that, by the time the United States Supreme Court validated the “separate but equal” doctrine in the case of Plessy v.
+So thorough was the system of racial segregation developed in the Age of Jim Crow that, by the time the United States Supreme Court validated the “separate but equal” doctrine in Plessy v.
 Ferguson (1896), the decision did not have a dramatic impact, because it simply pointed out the obvious to African Americans in the South and to Jim Crow sympathizers everywhere.
-The net effect of “separate but equal” was to dehumanize black men, women, and children.
+The net effect of “separate but equal” was to dehumanize Black men, women, and children.

 * * * * *